KP solitons and total positivity for the Grassmannian: From soliton solutions to soliton graphs

-Let $f_A(x,y,t)$ be the closely related function
+Let $f_A(x,y,\t)$ be the closely related function

-Note that at a given point $(x,y,t)$, $f_A(x,y,t)$ is equal to a given term if and only if $\hat{f}_A(x,y,t)$ is equal to the exponentiated version of that term.
+Note that at a given point $(x,y,\t)$, $f_A(x,y,\t)$ is equal to a given term if and only if $\hat{f}_A(x,y,\t)$ is equal to the exponentiated version of that term.

-\begin{definition} Given a solution $u_A(x,y,t)$ of the KP equation as in (\ref{KPsolution}), we define its \emph{contour plot} $\CC(u_A)$ to be the locus in $\R^3$ where $f_A(x,y,t)$ is not linear.
-If we fix $t=t_0$, then we let $\CC_{t_0}(u_A)$ be the locus in $\R^2$ where $f_A(x,y,t=t_0)$ is not linear, and we also refer to this as a \emph{contour plot}. \end{definition}
+\begin{definition} Given a solution $u_A(x,y,\t)$ of the KP equation as in (\ref{KPsolution}), we define $\CC(u_A, \t_0)$ for fixed $\t=\t_0$ to be the locus in $\R^2$ where $f_A(x,y,\t=\t_0)$ is not linear, and we refer to this as a \emph{contour plot} of the solution $u_A(x,y,\t)$. \end{definition}

-\begin{remark} In the majority of this paper, we will assume that $t_4 = t_5 = \dots = t_m = 0$.
-However, in Section \ref{sec:triangulation} we will use these extra variables in a non-trivial way. \end{remark}

-\begin{remark} $\CC_{t_0}(u_A)$ provides an approximation of the location of the wave crests.
-Here the time $t_0$ should be {\it generic} in the sense that the number of regions in the plot $\mathcal{C}_{t_0}(A)$ remains the same as those in $\CC_{t}(u_A)$ for the time interval $|t-t_0|=O(1)$. \end{remark}